neighborhoods/Prefab/docs/Feature-Request-Process-LDR.md

 ## Proposed Solution
 We want to follow Protean's [Expectations of Projects and Sprints](https://github.com/neighborhoods/Protean/blob/4.x/Architecture/Expectations-of-Projects-and-Sprints.md) as much as possible.
 Specifically, sprinted work with Retros and Sprint Commitments.
-This means owners will review all known requests before setting Sprint Committments.
+This means owners will review all known requests before setting Sprint Commitments.

 To help owners prioritize requests, we propose clients create JIRA tickets with descriptions using the following template:
 ```